luca992/kEasySocket/README.md

 # Intro
-   kEasySocket is a multiplatform kotlin macOs and windows websocket client.
+   kEasySocket is a multiplatform kotlin macOs, windows, linux(untested) websocket client.
 Also supports communication with a phoenix framework web project through the use of channels over websocket.

   Learn more about the Phoenix Framework at http://www.phoenixframework.org/